How to redesign life during COVID

-- Check the ingredients label on packaged food and see whether there are additional sugar in them, additives and colourants.
+- Check the ingredients label on packaged food and see additional sugar in them, additives and colourants.
 The shorter the list, the better.
-And first and foremost put back on the shelf those products that show “sugar” as the first ingredient on the list.
+And first and foremost, put back on the shelf those products that show “sugar” as the first ingredient on the list.

-- Integrate your daily nutrition with natural (organic) food supplements, this is the best boost for your immune system you can do, as food alone is the cornerstone, but alone it will not work.
-The essential vitamins you need to intake are: Vitamin C, Vitamin D, Zinc, Vitamin B Complex, Probiotics, OPC, is what I highly recommend.
+- Integrate your daily nutrition with natural (organic) food supplements, this is the best boost for your immune system you can do, as food alone is the cornerstone, but it will not work alone.
+The essential vitamins you need to intake are Vitamin C, Vitamin D, Zinc, Vitamin B Complex, Probiotics, OPC, which I highly recommend.

-- Work out in the outdoors, regularly, and try not to take this as a chore!
+- Work out in the outdoors regularly, and try not to take this as a chore!
 Exercise means having fun.
-20-30 min walk is enough if that’s all that you can find in a day.
+A 20-30 min walk is enough if that’s all you can find in a day.

 - Create a morning ritual that is an anxiety-proof morning ritual.
 It can be one hour, 30 minutes or chunks of 20 min in a row of three.